Samsung RU7100 4K HDR TV Review

 Even though the RU7100 is a budget model, it is still well made and has solid construction.
-The rear panel is made of plastic but does appear or feel cheaply made, and by-the-way, even Samsung’s higher-end models rear panel’s are made of plastic, which is typical manufacturing industry construction for flat panel TVs and helps keep costs down.
+The rear panel is made of plastic but does appear or feel cheaply made, and by-the-way, even Samsung’s higher-end models rear panels are made of plastic, which is typical manufacturing industry construction for flat-panel TVs and helps keep costs down.

 The RU7100’s semi-gloss screen is illuminated with edge-lit LED backlighting with no local dimming feature.
-In my opinion and experience when local dimming is employed with edge-lit designs, local dimming is not very effect since the LED’s are placed along the edges of the screen instead of directly behind it.
+In my opinion and experience when local dimming is employed with edge-lit designs, the local dimming is not very effective since the LED’s are placed along the edges of the screen instead of directly behind it.

 The borders (bezel) of the RU7100 are reasonably thin measuring just over a 1/2” thick in width.
 The maximum panel depth is approximately 2-1/4” at its thickest point.

-The supplied remote control is a basic black plastic wand of average size having a comfortable fit in my hand.
+The supplied remote control is a basic black-plastic wand of average size having a comfortable fit in my hand.
 The remote has several clusters of buttons that allow for simplified operation of the TV.
-This latest design now has three new quick access buttons for Netflix, Hulu and Amazon Video.
+This latest design now has three new quick-access buttons for Netflix, Hulu and Amazon Video.
 The remote does not have a voice control feature and is not backlit.

 - 4K UHD Processor with UHD Upscaling upconverts high-def and standard-def video to near-4K quality

 - Ultra Slim Array edge-lit LED backlight with UHD Dimming for very good contrast and black levels

 - High Dynamic Range (HDR10, HDR10+, HLG) for extended picture contrast and brightness when viewing HDR content – no Dolby Vision HDR support

 - Motion Rate 120 blur reduction for smoother fast action content (60Hz actual refresh rate)